Blushiva/Driver-s-Education-Study-Guide-Behind-the-Wheel/Lesson 1/README.md

 - Minnesota law requires six hours of behind-the-wheel instruction to take the driver's license test for anyone under 18.
 - Behind-the-wheel training helps new drivers gain the skills and experience they need to drive safely.

+## Lesson 1 OVERVIEW

+Lesson 1 is the basic lesson.
+Basic vehicle control and operation are emphasised along with good obsevation techniques.
+The student must demonstrate a knowledge of all vehicle controls and warning lights.
+Merge vs. yield, SMOG and WHEN to go are put into practice.

 ## Vehicle Controls